-Decision Trees: Eliminating Uncertainty in the Decision-Making Process
+How to Use Decision Trees in the Decision-Making Process

-Every day, designers are faced with decision-making challenges on different levels of their careers.
-In many of these situations, uncertainty dominates the choices, especially when it comes to evaluating new ideas or innovating new products.
-Decision trees are considered an efficient method to make decisions or solve problems under uncertainty in order to evaluate each choice based on the outcome and compare choices based on these expected outcomes.
+Every day, designers face decision-making challenges on different levels of their careers.
+In many situations, uncertainty dominates the choices, especially when evaluating new ideas or introducing a new innovating product such as the Double-Diamond Design Thinking and the Stage-Gate Process.
+Think of the time you needed to determine the importance of project resources, find alternative solutions, or make business decisions.
+The decision-making process is a practice that we conduct daily.
+However, we sometimes need help to create an effective rational decision-making process rolling out any random intuitions or cognitive biases.
+We will explore applying the Decision Trees method during the decision-making process to address complex problems (check the System Thinking and 8D Problem Solving).
+The Decision trees are considered an efficient method to make decisions or solve problems under uncertainty to evaluate each choice based on the outcome and compare options based on these expected outcomes.

 Related problem-solving articles: